UMN-Hydro/GSFLOW-GRASS/README.md

 When you use GSFLOW-GRASS, please contact us; a reference (Ng et al.) will be noted here as soon as the paper is made available.

-## Quick Start

-This Quick Start guide allows users to get GSFLOW up and running for their target watershed using mostly default options in our toolkit and without modifying GRASS-GIS or Python scripts.
-Additional customization can be implemented through the input file builder scripts described in the Full Users Manual.
+This manual is written in the style of a quick(-ish) start guide that allows users to get GSFLOW up and running for their target watershed using mostly default options in our toolkit and without modifying GRASS-GIS or Python scripts.
+Additional customization is possible by more advanced users by editing our GRASS GIS and input file building scripts to extend the set of parameters incorporated **\todo{Andy: make section on adding GRASS parameters; perhaps just a small part at the end with appropriate links}**.

-### Required Software
+## Required Software

 * **GSFLOW 1.2**
 * **GRASS GIS 7.3+** and extensions (described below)
 * **Python 2.7.X**
 * **GSFLOW-GRASS Toolkit** (this software)

-### Directory Structure:
+## Directory Structure:
 \todo{This isn't actual directory structure now.
 Change after finalizing.
 Will need to make sure everything still runs, i.e., can find dependent files etc}

 * `GSFLOW-GRASS -> domain_builder` GRASS GIS Python scripts to build the watershed and MODFLOW geometries